ghostbuster91/blogposts/router2023/main.md

 Luckily, Sinovoip, a company that is known from building such boards, recently started selling their newest [Banana PI R3](https://wiki.banana-pi.org/Banana_Pi_BPI-R3) board (bpir3 for short) that had everything that I needed.

-The board has a MediaTek MT7986(Filogic 830) Quad core ARM A53 processor and 2 GB of RAM which is the minimum required for building the NixOS system.
+The board has a MediaTek MT7986(Filogic 830) Quad core ARM A53 processor and 2 GB of RAM which is the minimum required for building the NixOS system[^1].
 It has 5 ethernet ports, it supports Wifi 6, and can be equipped with a nvme disk - perfect!

-At this moment I had literally zero knowledge about embedded systems and ARM devices, all I knew was that you could install there OpenWRT, and since OpenWRT is a linux
+At the moment I had literally zero knowledge about embedded systems and ARM devices, all I knew was that you could install there OpenWRT, and since OpenWRT is a linux
 I figured out that installing NixOS wouldn't be much of a problem.

 I also found some unofficial [arch](https://forum.banana-pi.org/t/bpi-r3-imagebuilder-r3-archlinux-kernel-v6-3/15089),